-- At least two SATA hard drives or M.2 SSDs (Note 1) (to ensure optimal performance, it is recommended that

-you use two hard drives with identical model and capacity).
+- At least two SATA hard drives or M.2 SSDs (Note 1) (to ensure optimal performance, it is recommended that you use two hard drives with identical model and capacity).
 (Note 2)

-- A Windows setup disk.
+- · Windows setup disk.

 - · Motherboard driver disk.

-- A USB thumb drive.
+- · A USB thumb drive.

-Configuring SATA Controllers
+Configuring the Onboard SATA Controller